Manufacturers Selling 'Let's Go Brandon' Gun Parts for AR-15

 — Nicholas Fondacaro (@NickFondacaro) November 1, 2021

-NBC News reports that Culpeper Precision and My Southern Tactical are both making “Let’s Go Brandon” ammunition magazines, and Palmetto State Armory has made a “LETSGO15 Stripped Lower Receiver.”
+NBC News reports that Culper Precision and My Southern Tactical are both making “Let’s Go Brandon” ammunition magazines, and Palmetto State Armory has made a “LETSGO15 Stripped Lower Receiver.”

 AWR Hawkins is an award-winning Second Amendment columnist for Breitbart News and the writer/curator of Down Range with AWR Hawkins, a weekly newsletter focused on all things Second Amendment, also for Breitbart News.
 He is the political analyst for Armed American Radio and a Turning Point USA Ambassador.
 Follow him on Instagram: @awr_hawkins.
 Reach him at awrhawkins@breitbart.com.
 You can sign up to get Down Range at breitbart.com/downrange.